albin3/docker-composes/README.md

 ## usage

-- run `docker-compose up` in service directory to create and start service.
+- run `docker-compose up -d` in service directory to create and start service.
 - run `docker-compose start` in service directory to start service.
 - run `docker-compose pause` in service directory to pause service.
 - run `docker-compose stop` to pause service.